Bronx-Lebanon Hospital attack: Perpetrator

-Bello (born Henry Williams Obotetukudo) had formerly worked for the hospital.
+Henry Michael Bello (born Henry Williams Obotetukudo) had formerly worked for the hospital.
 He had resigned from the hospital amid a sexual harassment complaint two years prior.
-He was a graduate of Ross University School of Medicine in Dominica and was formerly a pharmacy technician in California.
+He was a graduate of Ross University School of Medicine in Dominica and was formerly a pharmacy technician in California, where he lived from 1991 until 2006.
 He worked as a night shift doctor at the hospital while trying to be admitted into the family medical residency program.

 Aftermath

 Bello killed himself on the 16th floor of the hospital after the attack.
 In March 2018, Timperio filed a lawsuit against Bronx Lebanon Hospital Center and a gun dealer who sold Bello a modified AR-15.